cqse/teamscale-cli/README.md

 ### VS Code

 Add a new task (`Terminal > Configure Tasks > Create tasks.json file from template > Others`) and name it `Teamscale Pre-Commit Analysis`.
 VS Code will open a sample `tasks.json` for you to edit.
-Locate `config/teamscale-precommit-vscode-task.json` in this repo.
 Copy and paste [the example snippet from this repo](./config/teamscale-precommit-vscode-task.json).

 ### Vim